Matthew-Dyer792/forkedTF-dev/README.md

 </p>

 ### forkedTF
-forkedTF is an R-library that generates Forked-PMW (FPMW) and Forked-Sequence Logos (F-Logos) for a better depiction of the sequence affinity (DNA sequence and DNA methylation level) of a TF of interest together with those of a segregated list of partners.
-Indeed, in contrast to current methods that aggregate binding sites of dimer TFs into a single PWM/logo, FPWM and F-Logo represent dimer partner PWM and sequence logos as forked from the main TF motif.
-Consequently, forkedTF improves PWM models of TF dimers, thereby enhancing our understanding of TF cooperativity, and opens a novel avenue for accurate TFBS prediction.
+ForkedTF is an R-library that introduces Forked-PMW (FPMW) and Forked-Sequence Logos (F-Logos) to provide a more comprehensive depiction of the sequence affinity of a TF of interest, including its DNA sequence and DNA methylation level, along with a segregated list of partner TFs.
+Unlike existing methods that combine binding sites of dimer TFs into a single PWM/logo, FPWM and F-Logo represent the PWM and sequence logos of dimer partners as "forked" from the main TF motif.
+This unique approach employed by forkedTF enhances the accuracy of PWM models for TF dimers, enriching our understanding of TF cooperativity, and opening up new possibilities for precise TFBS prediction.

 ### Current version: 1.2.0
 ### Installation